opencomputeproject/SAI/doc/TAM/SAI-Proposal-TAM-stream-telemetry.md

 - The vendor SDK should support querying the minimal polling interval for each counter.
 - When reconfiguring any stream settings, whether it is the polling interval or the stats list, the existing stream will be interrupted and regenerated.
 - If any of monitored objects is deleted, the existing stream will be interrupted and regenerated.
+- The collector is designed to handle single-cycle counter rollovers; however, vendors must ensure that the data does not roll over twice between two collection intervals.

 ### Phase 2

 - Supports updating configuration without interrupting the telemetry stream
+- Support stats of tam telemetry for debugging purpose

 ## Architecture Design